Did you know that the average American eats nearly 13 pounds of ice cream per year? Or that one-third of all adults sleep with a stuffed animal?

 - Nearly 70% of entrepreneurs start their business at home.

-- Most state laws require that every new business designate a registered agent within that state that will be available during regular business hours at a physical address.
+- Most state laws require that every new LLC designate a registered agent within that state that will be available during regular business hours at a physical address.

-- The U.S. ranks 15th in the 2020 list of best countries that start a business.
+- The US ranks 15th in the 2020 list of best countries to start a business.